dageml/Press-Search-Tool/README.md

 Tool searches the NewsApi database for relevant articles Removes unverified sources (This can be adjustable) Saves cleaned results as a csv file for you to open
+If needed, you may add or adjust the list of non reputable sources, refer to Option 1 - step 7

 #### Ways to Use this Tool
 1. Google Colab